 Frequently Asked Questions

-The South Korea Transportation as a Services Market is valued at USD 447.3 million and is projected to reach a market size of USD 517.34 million by the end of 2030.
-Over the forecast period of 2024-2030, the market is projected to grow at a CAGR of 2.1%.
+The South Korea Transportation as a Service Market was valued at USD 466.28 million in 2024 and is projected to reach a market size of USD 517.34 million by the end of 2030.
+Over the forecast period of 2025-2030, the market is projected to grow at a CAGR of 2.1%.

-Seoul Metropolitan Area is the most dominant region for the South Korea Transportation as a Services Market.
+South Korea is the most dominant region for the South Korea Transportation as a Service Market.

-Busan Metropolitan Area is the fastest-growing region in the South Korea Transportation as a Services Market.
+Kakao Mobility and Tada are the leading players in the South Korea Transportation as a Service Market.